 - If the screen is dirty, use a soft cloth to clean it.

-- The screen display may seem slightly slow in low temperatures or may look black in high temperatures, but it will return to normal at room temperature.
+- The screen display may seem slightly slow in low temperatures or may look black in high temperatures.
+It will return to normal at room temperature.

 A red box is displayed on the image.